 Self-exploration is essential for profound self-knowledge, and the departure from a radical zero base.

 The interior Pharisee is an obstacle to comprehension.
 To presume that we are virtuous is absurd.

-To judge others and label them as black magicians is incongruous because all human beings as long as they have not dissolved the pluralized “I” are more or less black magicians...
+To judge others and label them as black magicians is incongruous, because as long as they have not dissolved the pluralized “I,” all human beings are more or less black magicians...

-Full attention, natural and spontaneous, in whatever we are interested in without artificialities, is truly perfect concentration.
+Full attention towards whatever we are interested in—natural and spontaneous, without artificialities—is truly perfect concentration.